 DeepSeek V4 Pro vs Qwen3.6-Max

 DeepSeek V4 Pro (2026) and Qwen3.6-Max (2026) are frontier reasoning models from DeepSeek and Alibaba.
-DeepSeek V4 Pro ships a 1M-token context window, while Qwen3.6-Max ships a 262K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.
+DeepSeek V4 Pro ships a 1m-token context window, while Qwen3.6-Max ships a 262k-token context window.
+On Google-Proof Q&A, Qwen3.6-Max leads by 1.7 pts.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

-DeepSeek V4 Pro is safer overall; choose Qwen3.6-Max when provider fit matters.
+DeepSeek V4 Pro is safer overall; choose Qwen3.6-Max when vision-heavy evaluation matters.

 Decision scorecard